Mama's Gun: Retrospective commentary

 Critical acclaim persevered with retrospective commentaries on Mama's Gun.
 Like Touré, Rob Theakston of AllMusic praised Badu's departure from complex lyricism, while complimenting the album's sonic quality and production, while Paul Schrodt of Slant Magazine felt surprised by the understated arrangements and honest songwriting; the latter listed the record among the best albums of the 2000s.
 Ranking it among the best albums ever recorded, Entertainment Weekly reflected on the album acting as a "freethinking, all-weirdos-welcome basement confessional".
 Rolling Stone similarly described it as "a wildly free, deliciously ambitious song cycle", which Badu had created "out of her own hard-won truths"; the publication placed the album at number 158 on its 2020 listing The 500 Greatest Albums of All Time.
 Pitchforks Daphne A. Brooks lauded the album's themes, writing that Mama's Gun "turned an important page as [Badu] set out to pair songs that evoked the art of exquisite and romantically-charged lingering and hanging [...] alongside songs about being fed up with stasis, isolation, restriction and aborted dreams".
+Kailyn Brown of Los Angeles Times exalted the album for its "stylistically adventurous, lyrically bold and vulnerable" qualities.

 Listing Mama's Gun among best albums of the 2000s, Josiah Gogarty of British GQ emphasized its charm through "slinky, soulful" quality of tracks such as "Didn't Cha Know" and "Orange Moon".
 Piero Scaruffi declared it inferior to Baduizm, as did Martin C. Strong in The Great Rock Discography (2004), and Colin Larkin in The Encyclopedia of Popular Music (2007).
 Conversely, in The New Rolling Stone Album Guide (2004), Arion Berger and Nathan Brackett listed Mama's Gun as Badu's best work at the time, calling it "less elliptical and less thickly textured" than its predecessor.
 The album was included in the book 1001 Albums You Must Hear Before You Die, edited by Robert Dimery.
 In 2008, Tom Moon included it in his book 1,000 Recordings to Hear Before You Die, while Entertainment Weekly listed it among the best albums released within previous 25 years.
 In 2009, German publication Sounds by Rolling Stone included Mama's Gun in its issue dedicated to "masterpieces" from each decade, spanning from the 1960s until the 2000s.
 The album was also included on Spins 2015 ranking "The 300 Best Albums of the Past 30 Years", as well as on consumer-selected polls "The 150 Greatest Albums Made by Women", published by NPR in 2018, and "The 200 Best Albums of the Last 25 Years", published via Pitchfork in 2021.